AI Audit Logging for LLMs: What You Should Track

 Identity and Session Context

-Identity context is the foundation of any audit — without it, logs cannot answer "who did what."
-Record:
+Identity context is the foundation of any audit.
+Without it, logs cannot answer "who did what."
+Trussed records:

 • User ID, session ID, and authentication method